lanuma/admin-finder/README.md

 Type "python adminFinder-v2.py -h" for help

-contact me for any update, bug, and error
+contact me for any question, update, bug, and error.